eduncan911/mspec/README.md

   Given a dog that has been painted red and the paint is washable and no one has washed the dog yet
     When the dog is washed
     » It should have the paint come off
     » It should be a normal color
     » It should smell like a clean dog
 ```

 The output specifies the feature and then the scenario you are testing.
-There are multiple output settings that can be configured.
+There are multiple output settings that can be configured as well.

 ## Errors are well defined